Success LinksPage address: http://www.mnsu.edu/studentsuccess/success.html

 The MSSA is the official student government at MSU.
 The MSSA represents and informs students regarding issues.
 The MSSA holds weekly meetings and operates a variety of committees dealing with specific student life issues.
 All students are represented by senators in there academic college and residence classification.
 Elections are held annually in the Spring, with vacancies elections in the fall.
 All students are eligible to participate.

 Office Phone: 507.389.6076

 Office Hours: Monday-Thursday 8am – 6pm, Friday 8am -4:30 pm

-IMPACT Team: IMPACT is the campus activities board that plans Homecoming, concerts, lectures, movies, and other campus-wide special events.
-If you are interested in the arts, music, marketing, or just want to get involved on campus, there is a place for you on the IMPACT team.
+Student Events Team: Student Events Team is the campus activities board that plans Homecoming, concerts, lectures, movies, and other campus-wide special events.
+If you are interested in the arts, music, marketing, or just want to get involved on campus, there is a place for you on the Student Events Team team.

 Greek Life: Greek students contribute to the community, engage in valuable leadership opportunities, and develop life-long friendships.
 If these opportunities appeal to you, then Greek life is for you.
 Greek members are campus leaders who provide a network of friendship and support.